prakharg24/object_detection/README.md

-*The repository contains work under Special Topics in AI course under Prof Chetan Arora.*
+*The repository contains work done in course 'Special Topics in AI' under Prof Chetan Arora.*

 *--- Work in Progress ---*